nikunjsakariya24/image-compressor/README.md

-# Image Compressed (multipart | base64)
+# image-compressor (multipart|base64)

-this is a function for compress multipart or base64 using core PHP
+This file is helpful to compress multipart or base64 image using core PHP